Baldwin Park, Florida: History

 During most of the 20th century, from the era of World War II until the mid-1990s, the area that currently is Baldwin Park, was utilized by the U.S. military.
 It was the location of Orlando Army Air Station and the Main Base for the Naval Training Center (NTC).
 The vast area also encompassed what currently is the Audubon Park neighborhood of Orlando, the Orlando Fashion Square Mall, Orlando Executive Airport, and other adjacent areas.

 After World War II those areas were returned to the City of Orlando (to develop those areas), and in the early 1960s the Air Station closed its doors.
 The remainder of the property was utilized solely by the Navy, as the country's third largest Naval Training Center, which included a Naval Hospital.
 NTC's three major commands that were headquartered at its base included the Recruit Training Command, the Service School Command, and the Nuclear Power School.
 Under the 1993 Base Realignment and Closure Commission, NTC, among a list of other military bases, was recommended to close by the Base Realignment and Closure Commission (BRAC).
 The Recruit Training Command and Naval Hospital closed in March 1995, the Service School Command closed in November 1996, and the Navy Nuclear Power Training Command closed in December 1998.
 All operations officially ceased at NTC on April 30, 1999.
-Following BRAC's decision to close NTC, former Orlando Mayor Glenda Hood appointed a Base Reuse Commission.
-Made up of various local stakeholders, the commission's purpose was to identify proposals for economic development for the soon-to-be closed base.
+Following BRAC's decision to close NTC, former Orlando Mayor Glenda Hood appointed a Base Reuse Commission, which composed of numerous local stakeholders.
+The commission's purpose was to identify proposals for economic development for the soon-to-be closed base.